MirumSG/mirumsg.github.io/_posts/2014-12-17-git-workflow.markdown

 `master` branch always shows the current state of a production/release code (the same set of code int live server).
 Any new team member should always pull code from `master` branch.

-##Deploy branch
+##Develop branch
 ---
 The `develop` branch is the main branch for ongoing development.
-Feature branches area cerated from and merged back into the `develop` branch.
+Feature branches are created from and merged back into the `develop` branch.
 When implementing a new feature, branch from `develop` and start doing the changes.

 ##Feature branch